The average loan amount for new mortgages in Canada in mid-2022 was a whopping $367,500, according to Equifax.

 It’s important not to confuse term life insurance with mortgage default insurance, which protects the lender in the event that the mortgage holder is unable to make payments on their mortgage.

+So how does mortgage life insurance work?
 If the mortgage holder passes away, mortgage life insurance is supposed to pay off the remaining mortgage balance and ensure that dependents can continue to live in the house without having to worry about future mortgage payments.

 Alternatively, term life insurance offers the same benefit: the beneficiary can use the payout to pay off the mortgage in the event the policyholder passes away.